Execution dates scheduled for 6 Oklahoma death row inmates

 Execution dates for James Coddington, Richard Glossip, Benjamin Cole, Richard Fairchild, John Hanson and Scott Eizember were scheduled, starting Aug.
 25 with Coddington and followed on Sept.
 22 with Glossip.

+It was later learned the same wrong drug had been used previously to execute an inmate, and executions in the state were put on hold.

+Executions in Oklahoma resumed in October with John Grant, who convulsed on the gurney and vomited before being declared dead.

-Glossip’s attorney Don Knight planned to file for a new hearing later Friday based on an investigation by a Houston law firm that contends Glossip is innocent.
+Glossip’s attorney Don Knight said he planned to file for a new hearing later Friday based on an investigation by a Houston law firm that contends Glossip is innocent.

 “We respectfully disagree with the decision of the Oklahoma Court of Criminal Appeals to set an execution date for Richard Glossip before the findings of the (report) … and new evidence of his innocence, can be heard in a court of law,” Knight said in a statement.